RadoslavSheytanov/Radoslavsheytanov/README.md

 ### `[ 01 ]` &nbsp; THE WORK

-I live at the intersection of clean backend architecture and the unglamorous-but-critical machinery most people never see — payment flows, webhooks, fraud handling, subscription logic.
-The stuff that has to *not* break.
+I work on the part of a product that moves money.
+Payment flows, webhooks, fraud handling, subscription logic.
+Code that has to be right every time, not most of the time.

-What I actually build:
+In practice:

-- **Secure payment integrations** — Stripe, Global Payments, 3DS, tokenization
+- Secure payment integrations.
+Stripe, Global Payments, 3DS, tokenization.
-- **Merchant onboarding** systems and PCI-DSS-compliant flows at scale
+- Merchant onboarding and PCI-DSS flows that hold up at scale.
-- **Real-time transaction dashboards**
+- Real-time transaction dashboards.
-- **AI chatbot flows** with payment triggers
+- AI chatbot flows that trigger payments.
-- Custom **WordPress extensions**
+- Custom WordPress extensions.

 ---